 - Leverage your experience.
 Cite your previous experience and use it as leverage even if you may not have seen it as a big deal at the time.
 You never know when that bit of experience can come in handy and be used to win over a potential client.

-- Have a “Hire Me Page” on your writer website.
+- Have a “Hire Me Page” on your writer’s website.
 If your reader is a potential client, then he/she will definitely check your Hire Me page to see what services you’re offering and to know more about your expertise.

 - Learn Content marketing.
 It is the new SEO.
 It’s one of the most cost-effective ways to attract customers.
-So you got to learn content marketing if you want to expand your portfolio of services and its quality.
+So you got to learn content marketing if you want to expand your portfolio of services and their quality.

 So now you know what you should do to convert your freelance writing career into a full-time business.
 So don’t wait.
 Give your head a shake and get started.
 Ignore the fact that there are tons of freelance writers who are already doing good.
 Because the good thing is – Not all of them are experts.

 Start thinking of your freelance writing career as your business.
-And instead of focusing on one assignment at a time, think about the bigger picture and how every project you undertake affect your business.
+And instead of focusing on one assignment at a time, think about the bigger picture and how every project you undertake affects your business.